syncfusion-content/javascript-docs/js/Toolbar/Getting-Started.md

 {% endhighlight %}

 Execute the code to render a **toolbar items** with separator.

-{% include image.html url="/js/Toolbar/Getting-Started_images/Getting-Started_img4.png" Caption=""%}
+{% include image.html url="/js/Toolbar/Getting-Started_images/Getting-Started_img4.png" Caption="Toolbar items with separator"%}

-_Figure_ _4__: Toolbar items with separator_

 #### Add Actions to Toolbar Items

 Now the **toolbar** is rendered so you need to render the header and content area to create a **PDF reader**.
 From the following section, you can learn how to render the **header** (Toolbar), **content****section** (PDF viewer area) and how to set the action to toolbar items.

-> {% include image.html url="/js/Toolbar/Getting-Started_images/Getting-Started_img5.jpeg" Caption=""%}
-_**Note: You are not going to deal with PDF reading or rendering task here.
+> _**Note: You are not going to deal with PDF reading or rendering task here.
 You will only simulate the PDF Reader app to demonstrate the Toolbar control usage and will completely ignore the PDF rendering area.**_